Are you are visiting our website from Mainland China?

 Our target it to lower the specific CO2 emissions of our fleet by 20% (per TEUkm) by 2020 compared with 2016 figures.

 Here are a few measures helping us to achieve our ambitious target.

 Protecting people and the environment is important to us – even beyond the end of a ship’s service life.

 At Hapag-Lloyd, we continuously analyse the efficiency of our vessels.
-24 of the largest ships in the Hapag-Lloyd fleet will get a new bulbous bow, and some will also be fitted with optimised propellers in 2016.
+Our largest ships in the Hapag-Lloyd fleet received new bulbous bows, and optimised propellers .